How to Cure Gum Disease Without a Dentist: Natural Treatment & Home Remedies

 Symptoms of Gum Disease

-Although gum disease can progress without pain and with few noticeable signs, there are still warning signs that may indicate the presence of the disease.
-Symptoms of periodontal disease may be subtle, but they are present and should not be ignored.
-The symptoms of gum disease include:
+Although gum disease can progress without pain and glaring symptoms, there are still warning signs that may indicate the presence of the disease.

 Causes of Gum Disease